sonots/frontkick/README.md

 NOTE: This uses Kernel.trap inside.
 NOTE: Shoud use `[]` form, otherwirse `sh -c 'sleep 100'` is ran, and frotkick kills sh process, but sleep process remains

+### Spawn Options

+Other options such as :chdir are treated as options of `Kernel.#spawn`.
+See http://ruby-doc.org/core-2.3.0/Kernel.html#method-i-spawn for available options.

 ### Hint: Redirect stderr to stdout

 Frontkick itself does not aid anything, but you can do as